lxm7/portfolio/src/pages/about/index.md

 title: About
 ---
 Javascript developer living in UK.

 Quick portfolio site primarily for complementing CV purposes.
-Built with Gatsby and NetlifyCMS
+Built with Gatsby, NetlifyCMS and AWS.

-Leveraging latest and smartest best practises with React, ES6, Redux, Typescript.
+Leveraging the smartest best practises as per project list.

-Key npm packages used extensively:

-* React
-* Redux
-* Typecscript
-* Next
-* Apollo
-* Graphql
-* Reselect
-* Immutable
-* CSS3

-Working knowledge of:
+Also, a working knowledge of:

 * React Native
-* AWS
+* AWS/Terraform/Docker
 * Node
-* Docker
 * MongoDB
 * MySQL
 * Wordpress

 Currently learning:

+* ...Working knowledge list above
 * Golang
-* AWS/Terraform/Docker
 * Node microservices

 On the horizon: